 Navarra may not have been the killer but everything seems to fit in-place for it to have happened this way.

 There are only three concluding possibilities remaining.
 The first is that Elizabeth Short eventually got through on the telephone to the man she had been trying for several hours to call and he agreed to pick her up outside the Biltmore Hotel.
 Then once back at his residence something happened to set things off leading to murder.
-The second possibility is that Short was abducted by a stranger.
+The second possibility is that Short met with a stranger.
 The third is that she was being stalked by a very jealous suitor.
 The Los Angeles Police made numerous inquiries in the San Diego area and must have been thinking along those lines of the possibility the killer came from that city.